zellerin/heroku-buildpack-cl2/README.md

 ## Usage
 To feel comfortable, read about Heroku [Procfile](https://devcenter.heroku.com/articles/procfile) and [Buildpack](https://devcenter.heroku.com/articles/buildpack-api).
-You will then understand, that Heroku allow you to use any unix command to start your application.
+You will then understand, that Heroku allows you to use any unix command to start your application.
 And buildpack provides a separate `compile` step, where you can prepare things for that command: fetch the lisp implementation binary, download libraries with quicklisp and build .fasl files.
 Again, using full power of unix.